afrid0315/aws-azure-devops-interview_questions/azure.md

 **Deploy a Pod Using the Secrets:**
 - Define and apply a pod specification that uses the SecretProviderClass to mount secrets.

+#### 20. Azure storage tiers?
+**Answer** Sure, Azure Blob Storage offers three main access tiers:

+1. **Hot Access Tier**: For frequently accessed data with higher storage costs but lower access costs.

+2. **Cool Access Tier**: For infrequently accessed data stored for at least 30 days, with lower storage costs but higher access costs than the hot tier.

+3. **Archive Access Tier**: For rarely accessed data stored for long-term retention, with the lowest storage costs but higher access costs compared to hot and cool tiers.

+These tiers help optimize costs based on your data access patterns and retention requirements.

+#### 21. About Azure App service?
+**Answer** Azure App Service is a fully managed platform-as-a-service (PaaS) offering from Microsoft Azure for building, deploying, and scaling web applications and APIs quickly and easily without managing infrastructure.
+It supports multiple programming languages and integrates with Azure services for seamless development and deployment.

+Key features:
+- **Managed Service**: Azure handles infrastructure management, scaling, and maintenance.
+- **Support for Multiple Frameworks**: Supports .NET, Java, Node.js, Python, PHP, and more.
+- **Integration**: Easily integrates with Azure SQL Database, Cosmos DB, Storage, and other Azure services.
+- **Deployment Options**: Supports continuous deployment from Git, GitHub, Azure DevOps, Docker, and more.
+- **Scalability**: Automatic scaling based on demand, with options for manual scaling.

+Azure App Service is suitable for hosting web applications, APIs, and mobile backends, offering high availability, security, and flexibility for developers.